 Conclusion

-You’ll find living costs in Yemen are low by global standards, but that data masks a harsher reality: conflict-driven inflation and supply disruptions push real household burdens far higher than headline prices suggest.
-If you assume cheap food and rent mean affordable living, the theory falls apart — insecurity, fuel shortages and limited public services multiply costs and risks.
-Policy must focus on stabilizing markets, restoring services and supporting vulnerable households to make low nominal prices truly meaningful.
+Living costs in Yemen are low by global standards, but those headline numbers hide a harsher reality.
+Conflict-driven inflation and supply disruptions push real household burdens far higher than prices alone suggest.
+Cheap food and low rents don’t mean affordable living when insecurity, fuel shortages, and limited public services multiply costs and risks at every level.
+The UN OCHA Yemen humanitarian situation reports make clear that nominal price data must be read alongside the broader crisis context.
+Effective policy needs to focus on stabilizing markets, restoring services, and supporting vulnerable households so that low nominal prices actually translate into better lives.